HassanMehmood1992/vue-events/README.md

 - Improve UI design by adding more views like year and month views.
 - Booking details page can be moved to a new view if we have more details to show.
 - Containerizing the solution with Docker.
+- Drag and drop can be added as per [documentation](https://vuetifyjs.com/en/components/calendars/#misc)